MasterJedi2014/MPMB-Thaevur-Iron-Sphere/README.md

 **Attunement:** No

 **Description:** A grapefruit sized or smaller sphere of a non-ferrous material & of a dark brown, rust hued, or black color that can absorb the magic of spells.
-These spheres are commonly referred to as "Iron Spheres", though a more accurate, but far lesser known, name for these spheres is "Thaevur Spheres".
+These spheres are commonly referred to as "Iron Spheres", though a more accurate, but far lesser known, name for these spheres would be "Thaevur Spheres".

 Into the surface of the sphere is carved a word in Common; speaking the word aloud while holding the sphere causes the speaker to become the sphere's "bearer", at which point the sphere will begin orbiting their torso.